ContainerSolutions/gitops-training-lab/argocd/README.md

 4) Delete the namespace

-Remove the namespace, commit and push.
+- Remove the namespace, commit and push.

-Commit and push it.
-Wait for ArgoCD to update, or click refresh.
+- Wait for ArgoCD to update, or click refresh.

-Namespace was removed.
+- Namespace was removed.